moaaom/Yasuo/README.md

 ---

-## DATA CONTENT
+## CONTENT

-For files in ./data

-The ".rmd" file is the main coding file, which can do some certain data process.
+The ".rmd" file is the main coding files, which can do some certain data process.

 The "data" floder includes original data from [Clark et al., 2020](https://doi.org/10.1038/s41586-019-1903-y), which will be used as a data resource.